erosman/CodeMirror-plus/addon/mode/README.md

 - Install the file in `/addon/mode/` or any preferred directory
 - Add the `keyword: {word: style}` option to the editor instance
-- Strings are case-sensitive
-- To use Regular Expression, start the key with `/`
-- Regular Expressions are converted with `new RegExp()` and special characters must be double escaped
+- Strings & Regular Expressions are converted with `new RegExp()` and special characters must be double escaped
-- Regular Expressions are case-sensitive
+- Strings & Regular Expressions are case-sensitive

     ```js
     const editor = CodeMirror(document.body, {